chr56/Phonograph_Plus/GitHubReleaseNote.md

 4. Improve: All backup files are zipped in one file
 5. Improve: Allow to choose what content to import or export
 6. Improve: better user interface for backup
-7. Fix: generated playlist can not be clear (since v0.6.0)
+7. Fix: generated playlist can not be cleared (since v0.6.0)
 8. Fix: color and style of some dialogs
 9. Fix: some text not capitalized (by Porkepix)
-10. Translation: update German (by cvzi & conk)
+10. Translation: update German (by cvzi & conk), Italian (by Jacopo Norcini Pala (iagomago))
 11. Development: upgrade AGP to 7.4.2, remove unused strings, cleanup codes